 Study abroad programs provide a wonderful opportunity to enhance a Columbia education, especially given the numerous programs either sponsored or approved by Columbia in countries around the world.
 All study abroad programs, including Columbia-led study abroad programs, must be approved by the appropriate GS Study Abroad Advisor.
 For study abroad-related questions, please email firstname.lastname@example.org.

-- You must be an enrolled student in good academic and disciplinary standing with a minimum cumulative GPA of 3.0.
-You must maintain a 3.0 GPA during the semester before you go abroad.
+- You must be an enrolled student in good academic and disciplinary standing with a minimum cumulative GPA of 3.0, and must maintain a 3.0 GPA during the semester preceding the study abroad program.

-- If you are on leave or withdraw from the term in which you are applying to study abroad your application you will not be eligible to study abroad and any prior approval will be rescinded.
+- Students must be actively enrolled during the term of application submission.
+Additionally, if a student is on leave or withdraws from the term in which they are applying to study abroad, they will no longer be eligible to study abroad and any prior approval will be rescinded.

-- All incomplete or AR grades must be resolved before departure for program
+- Grades of Incomplete (IN) or AR must be resolved prior to departure for all study abroad programs.

-- Students can study abroad for a maximum of three semesters
+- Students may study abroad for a maximum of three semesters (inclusive of summer).

 In addition to the eligibility requirements listed above, the following conditions apply to students studying abroad in the fall, spring, or academic year.